The following sections discuss how Google Cloud Armor interacts with other Google Cloud features and products.

 Google Cloud Armor with hybrid deployments

-In a hybrid deployment, an external HTTP(S) load balancer needs access to an application or content source that runs outside Google Cloud, for example, in another cloud provider's infrastructure.
+In a hybrid deployment, a global external Application Load Balancer or a classic Application Load Balancer needs access to an application or content source that runs outside Google Cloud, for example, in another cloud provider's infrastructure.
 You can use Google Cloud Armor to protect such deployments.

 In the following diagram, the load balancer has two backend services.
 One has an instance group as its backend.
 The other backend service has an internet NEG as its backend, and the internet NEG is associated with an application that is running in a third-party provider's data center.

-When you attach a Google Cloud Armor security policy to the backend service that has an internet NEG as the backend, Google Cloud Armor inspects every L7 request that arrives at the external HTTP(S) load balancer that is destined for that backend service.
+When you attach a Google Cloud Armor security policy to the backend service that has an internet NEG as the backend, Google Cloud Armor inspects every L7 request that arrives at the global external Application Load Balancer or classic Application Load Balancer that is destined for that backend service.

 Google Cloud Armor protection for hybrid deployments is subject to the same limitations that apply to internet NEGs.